Welcome to the Year 6 page!

 Follow your class at:

-During the second half of the Autumn term, we enjoyed studying 'Holes' by Louis Sachar.
-The children thoroughly enjoyed following Stanley's journey as a wrongfully convicted criminal, who is sent to Camp Green Lake juvenile correctional facility to be punished for his crimes.
-We explored formality in our writing through the creation of information texts and newspaper reports.
+Next term, the children shall be exploring 'Holes' by Louis Sachar.
+The children will follow Stanley's journey as a wrongfully convicted criminal, who is sent to Camp Green Lake juvenile correctional facility to be punished for his crimes.
+We will explore formality in our writing through the creation of information texts and newspaper reports.
+Stay tuned to see what happens in our next novel!

 Throughout the year, the children will be working hard to understand many concepts of Mathematics.
 This will include: number, algebra, measurement, geometry and statistics.
 These are very broad areas within the curriculum, which we will break down into weekly sessions that the children can build on their previous learning and move them forward.
 Please support your child with their homework each week as it does recap on the learning that has taken place that week.